How to Send an Email Notification When SQL Server Service Restarts

 @body_format = 'TEXT'

-Suspect Pages Alert in SQL Server
+Automating Suspect Pages Monitoring in SQL Server with Email Alerts

-set @subj = 'Suspect Pages Found in ' + @@SERVERNAME;
+SET @subj = 'Suspect Pages Found in ' + @@SERVERNAME;

-set @tableHTML =
+SET @tableHTML =

 N'<H1>Suspect Pages Found in ' + @@SERVERNAME + ', details are below.</H1>' +